-- 14. Sandwich the stainless steel Hold-Down Strip Plates between the canvas and the side flashing. - Align the bolt holes with the flashing and the flat bar inside the canvas. - Start at the centre, inserting elevator bolts and fastening them to the hopper frame. - 15.
-Push the Hold-Down Plates up, so they are behind the canvas, so the bolts are at the bottom of the slots. - Note: As the side flashing wears from use, lower the Hold-Down Plate, so it continues to push the flashing tight against the belt. - 16.
-Install the rest of the flashing on both sides.Do not tighten the bolts yet. - 17.
-IMPORTANT: Be sure the corner flashing fits tightly around the roller and deep into the transition. - It must cup the belt, tightly. - 18.
-Reuse the Flashing Clamps to hold corner flashing in place. - Use self-tapping screws to fasten them. - 19.
+- 8. Lay the transition, corner flashing in place. - IMPORTANT: Work the flashing around the roller to cup it well. - 9.
+Lay the end of the side flashing over the transition flashing. - 10.
+Insert elevator bolt through the flat bar inside the canvas, side and transition flashing pieces and fasten to the hopper frame. - Do not tighten the bolts yet. - 11.
+Fasten the rest of the canvas at the transition. - 12.
+Sandwich the stainless steel hold-down bar between the canvas and the side flashing. - Align the bolt holes with the flashing and the flat bar inside the canvas. - Start at the centre, inserting elevator bolts and fastening them to the hopper frame. - 13.
+Push the stainless steel bar up behind the canvas, so the bolts are at the bottom of the slots.

+As the side flashing wears from use, lower the stainless steel bar, so it continues to push the flashing tight against the belt.

+- 14. Install the rest of the flashing on both sides. - Do not tighten the bolts yet. - 15.
+IMPORTANT: Be sure the corner flashing fits tightly around the roller and deep into the transition. - It must cup the belt, tightly. - 16.
+Reuse the Flashing Clamps to hold corner flashing in place. - Use self-tapping screws to fasten them. - 17.
 Finally, tighten all the bolts and nuts.